Trustees vs. Directors: Key Differences | Aprio

 A board of trustees is similar to a board of directors but is more commonly found in private organizations.
 In non-profit organizations, boards of trustees are found in religious institutions, charitable foundations, charitable trusts or endowments.
 Boards of trustees can also be found in some private entities such as hospitals, universities, art museums, associations and local governments such as a board of trustees for a county or township.

 The structure of the board of trustees will be determined by the laws of the state or province such as a minimum number of trustees and what positions must be filled.
+For nonprofit organizations using a board of directors model instead, understanding nonprofit board structure and how to organize roles and committees is essential for effective governance.
 The organization’s bylaws and trust terms may determine the board size, how individuals are appointed and term durations.

 What does a board of trustees do?